jpallari/pikkuwiki/README.txt

                         is provided for open command.
                         Default: index

+  PW_FILE_EXT           The file extension for pages.
+                        Default: txt

 Link syntax
 ===========

 All links to other pages start with tilde (~).
 All pages point to a .txt file (case sensitive).
+All pages point to a .txt file by default.
+The file extension can be customized by changing the PW_FILE_EXT variable.
 The page which the link refers to depends on where the page that is linking.

 Absolute links: